 Reusable UI Components

 When building a React Native app, the first thing that developers consider is to start defining the components that appear in many places within the app.
-These components are like reusable blocks, so written once and can be used in many places without spending more and more time on development and hence, save cost and time on an app development project.
+These components are like reusable blocks, so written once and can be used in many places without spending more and more time on development and hence, save cost and time on a custom mobile app development project.

 Compatibility to Cross-Platform

-For cross-platform support, we are talking about iOS and Android.
+By talking about cross-platform app development and support, we mean iOS and Android.
 Initially, when created by a team of Facebook, it came only with iOS support in 2015, and started to support Android later in the same year.
 Since then, the popularity of this framework has taken the world by storm and is constantly growing.
 With this framework at your service, all you need is to hire an app developer with expertise in UI elements and APIs.
 A developer can create an application that will seamlessly run on iOS, Android and the web by simply using a single codebase.